1

 The best trading apps in the UAE

-- eToro - Best for crypto & social trading. eToro offers a unique social trading experience, allowing users to copy the portfolios of successful traders.
-Beyond stocks and ETFs, it stands out for its broad cryptocurrency offering.
+• eToro - Best for crypto & social trading. eToro offers a unique social trading experience, allowing users to copy the portfolios of successful traders.
+Beyond stocks and ETFs, it stands out for its broad cryptocurrency offering. eToro offers welcome bonuses for UAE users.

-- Amana - Best for trading the MENA market.
+• Amana - Best for trading the MENA market.
 Amana offers multi-asset trading across stocks, crypto, and Forex with zero commissions.
 The platform provides access to regional markets like the UAE and Saudi Arabia.
+New users get a $100 bonus with our promo code "IITW".

 Regulation matters: Avoid using any trading platform not licensed or regulated by a reputable authority.
 All apps listed here are overseen by regulators in the UAE or major global regulators, which helps protect investors.
 Always double-check a broker’s licensing status before investing.